Skip to content

 Step 1: Prove Your Leverage (Hours 1-24)

-Stop listing tools; start quantifying leverage.
+Stop listing tools; start quantifying impact.
 You must revamp your resume to prove you are an AI multiplier.

 • If you are technical: Do not just list "Python" or "React."
-Add bullet points like, "Utilized GitHub Copilot and Claude 3.5 to accelerate release cycles by 20% and automate legacy code refactoring."
+Add bullet points like, "Used GitHub Copilot and Claude 3.5 to accelerate release cycles by 20% and automate legacy code refactoring."

 • If you are non-technical: Detail how you use AI to scale your output.
 "Implemented localized LLM workflows to reduce market research synthesis time from 4 days to 4 hours, allowing the product team to double user interview volume."